WilliamLwj/About/_pages/about.md

 </ul>

--  **May, 2019**.
-I graduate from [Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html) with first honor and will be a Ph.D. student of Statistics in September

 -  **Feb, 2019**.
 I am awarded Heung To Education Fund Mathematics Scholarship and NTK Academic Group Scholarship

 -  **Sep, 2018**.
 I start to work for [Prof. Ronald Lok Ming Lui](https://www.math.cuhk.edu.hk/~lmlui/) on Teichmuller mapping and its applications